zengbing15/implement-dapp-doc/docs/transfer-tx-dapp.md

 sidebar_position: 4
 ---

-You've understood the important data strucure: Cell, Script and Transaction, so you can start to develop some simple DApp demos now.
+You've understood the important data strucure: Cell, Script and Transaction, now you can start to develop some simple DApp demos now.

-But can such a complex transaction code be built manually?
+Maybe you have a question, could such a complex transaction code only be built manually?
 Of course not.
-[Lumos](https://github.com/nervosnetwork/lumos) is an open-source framework that was developed by the developers team from [Cryptape](https://www.cryptape.com/join), for building DApps on CKB.You can use lumos to build transactions on your own.
+[Lumos](https://github.com/nervosnetwork/lumos) is an open-source framework that was developed by the developers team from [Cryptape](https://www.cryptape.com/join) for building DApps on CKB.You can use lumos to build transactions on your own.

+ The transfer-tx DApp demo is based on Lumos functionalities to implement the most basic functions.
 You've already experienced the RPC component of lumos on [RPC](rpc-and-transaction#RPC).
-The transfer-tx DApp demo is based on Lumos functionalities to implement the most basic functions.
-In the process of the transfer-tx DApp development,you can understand more functions and utilities about lumos.
+In the process of the transfer-tx DApp development, you can understand more functions and utilities about lumos.

 ## Project Structure